Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

 - handling patient waste

-- transport and waste disposal, or
+- transport and waste disposal

-- cleaning spills.
+- cleaning spills

-Inadequate control measures could lead to;
+Inadequate control measures could lead to:

-- Abdominal pain, hair loss, nasal sores, vomiting, and liver damage
+- abdominal pain, hair loss, nasal sores, vomiting, and liver damage

-- Contact dermatitis and local allergic reactions.
+- contact dermatitis and local allergic reactions

-- Alterations to normal blood cell count
+- alterations to normal blood cell count

-- Abnormal formation of cells and mutagenic activity or mutations forming
+- abnormal formation of cells and mutagenic activity or mutations forming

 Who is at risk?